Tooth decay & caries: symptoms, treatments and prevention

 Can tooth decay spread?

-The main bacteria that cause cavities is Streptococcus Mutans and it is transmitted between humans, so we must be careful with seemingly harmless practices such as sharing a glass or cutlery.
+The main bacteria that cause cavities are Streptococcus Mutans, and it is transmitted between humans, so you need to be careful with seemingly harmless practices such as sharing a glass or cutlery.

 How long can you leave a cavity untreated?